83% of workers feel emotionally drained by their jobs. Another 71% say that the workplace has a strong impact on mental health.

 When this happens, you may be entitled to compensation.

 How Can You Prove Emotional Distress is Happening at Work?

-Proof begins with documentation.
+The proof begins with documentation.
 You should make a record of every incident that causes emotional distress, especially if the issues are ongoing.

 You should also begin working internally first.
 Report the issue to your boss or supervisor.
 Document the response.
-If you get little or no help from your supervisor or from HR then the record that you tried and were rebuffed can serve as evidence in your favor.
+If you get little or no help from your supervisor or from HR then the record that you tried and were rebuffed can serve as evidence in your favour.